jlong/personal-docs-space/scratch/frontmatter.md

 # ─── Multi-line strings ──────────────────────────────────────────────────────

 # Literal block (|) — newlines preserved, trailing newline kept
-body_prefix: |
-  This line is first.
+body_prefix: This line is first.
 This line is second.

 This line follows a blank line.

-# Literal strip (|-) — newlines preserved, trailing newline trimmed
-redirect_message: |-
-  This page has moved.
+redirect_message: This page has moved.
 Please update your bookmarks.

-# Folded block (>) — newlines become spaces, trailing newline kept
-excerpt: >
-  This is a long excerpt that wraps across multiple lines in the source file but will be collapsed into a single paragraph when parsed.
+excerpt: This is a long excerpt that wraps across multiple lines in the source file but will be collapsed into a single paragraph when parsed.

-# Folded strip (>-) — newlines become spaces, trailing newline trimmed
-description: >-
-  A long description that stays as one clean sentence without a trailing newline at the end.

-# Inline escaped newlines — less common but valid
-subtitle: "Line one.\nLine two.\nLine three."
+subtitle: Line one.
+Line two.
+Line three.
 ---

 # Frontmatter